DipuBarua/DipuBarua/README.md

-<h1 align="center"> Hi,👋 this is **Dipankar Barua** </h1>
+<h1 align="center"> Hi,👋 I'm **Dipankar Barua** </h1>

-I am regularly working on web development.
+<p align="center"> I am regularly working on web development.
 I love to code in JavaScript.
 Focused on MERN Stack projects.
 Always interested in learning new technology and ready to collaborate.
 Recently, I completed my studies on B.Sc. in CSE.
-Apart from that, I completed a Web Development Course from “Programming Hero”.
+Apart from that, I completed a Web Development Course from “Programming Hero”.</p>

-**DipuBarua/DipuBarua** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: